rprasann/rprasann.github.io/_posts/2021-03-31-classifying-human-microbiome.md

 ---
 layout: post
-title: Classifying the Human Microbiome:
-subtitle: Assessing the Genetic Material of Patients with IBD
+title: Classifying the Human Microbiome: Assessing the Genetic Material of Patients with IBD
 ---

 Outline: